Augusto Arbizo

 Augusto Arbizo (born 1972 in Quezon City, Philippines) is a visual artist, gallerist, art advisor, and art curator.
-Arbizo lives and works in New York City.
-Arbizo studied at The School of the Art Institute of Chicago and graduated from The Cooper Union School of Art, NY, where he received a Bachelor of Arts in painting; he earned a Masters of Fine Arts degree from the University of Michigan.
-His solo exhibitions include White Columns, NY; Envoy, NY; Sandra Gering Gallery, NY; Michael Steinberg Fine Art, NY; and Roebling Hall Gallery, NY.
-Group exhibitions include Artists Space, NY and The Queens Museum of Art, NY.
-As a curator, he has organized exhibitions for Greenberg Van Doren Gallery, NY, White Columns, NY, and John Connelly Presents, NY among others.
-He was the director of 11R Eleven Rivington, NY (2007–2017), which merged with Van Doren Waxter; Arbizo was a gallery partner at Van Doren Waxter (2017–2021).
+As an artist he exhibited at White Columns, NY; Sandra Gering Gallery, NY; and Michael Steinberg Fine Art, NY.
+Group exhibitions include Artists Space, NY; PS1 MoMA, NY; and The Queens Museum of Art, NY.
+As a curator, he has organized exhibitions for Rachel Uffner Gallery; Chapter NY; Greenberg Van Doren Gallery; and White Columns.
+He was director of 11R Eleven Rivington, NY from 2007 to 2017.
 Arbizo joined the New York art advisory firm Schwartzman& in 2021.
+Arbizo was educated at The School of the Art Institute of Chicago, The Cooper Union School of Art, NY, and The University of Michigan.